 For the majority of Indians, the first fascination when it comes to travelling Europe remains the country of Switzerland.
 And in Switzerland, the capital city of Zurich.

 To make the trip interesting they keep a day or two for the Alps.
 And that’s what we are going to discuss in this 4-day itinerary for Zurich: a couple of days in the capital city, coupled with a day trip to the Alps and a day trip to the neighbouring city of Basel.

 Why Basel?
 Because it offers a unique experience of stepping into the French and German territory and adding two more countries to your list of Countries Travelled.
 So let’s begin!

 Day 1 In Zurich

-If you’re visiting a place you’re not familiar with, it’s always a good idea to start by knowing about its past and the present.
+If you’re visiting a place you’re not familiar with, it’s always a good idea to start by knowing about its past and present.
 And the best way to do it is by visiting a local museum.
 In Zurich, it’s the Landesmuseum (also known as the Swiss National Museum).

-A tour at Landesmuseum won’t only help you learn about the culture and history of Zurich but the entire of Switzerland.
+A tour of Landesmuseum won’t only help you learn about the culture and history of Zurich but the entire of Switzerland.
 And because you’re are not only spending your 4 days visiting Zurich but other nearby tourist highlights too, it makes sense to know about more than just Zurich.